kingofboxes/kobot-discord/README.md

 4. Uwulate. !uwulate <message> will uwulate the message.
 Reacting to a message with ♿ will uwulate the message and notify the original sender.
 5. Dictionary. !define <word> will attempt to find the word in the dictionary.
 Note that it takes some time as it searches a local dictionary (change to JSON scraper later)?
 6. Dice rolls. !roll [x] [y] will roll a number between x and y (0 and 1 if x and y not given).
+7. Urban Dictionary. !udict <word> will attempt to find a word on Urban Dictionary.
+Sorts it by thumbs up and gives the top 3 results.

 ### Motivation
 1. Parroting was an introduction to using the discord.py and learning how to send messages.